xiao-mantou/GamingTweaks/README.md

 [![Discord](https://img.shields.io/discord/418256415874875402.svg?colorA=7289da&colorB=99aab5&label=Discord&logo=discord&maxAge=60)](https://discord.me/CHEF-KOCH)
 [![Tip Me via PayPal](https://img.shields.io/badge/PayPal-tip%20me-green.svg?logo=paypal)](https://www.paypal.me/nvinside)

 This guide is all about _Windows Gaming_, and I really mean Gaming on Windows only.
-There exist tons of outdated guides and myths when it comes to such guides but there mostly wrong so I wrote my own to show the things which really does do the difference!
+There exist [tons of outdated guides and myths](https://github.com/CHEF-KOCH/GamingTweaks/blob/master/Known%20Myths.md) when it comes to such guides but there mostly wrong so I wrote my own to show the things which really does do the difference!

 General advice:

 - [x] Never use any 'tweak tools', it's not worth it.
 - [x] Make always a backup of the current state.
 I recommend [Macrium Reflect](https://www.macrium.com/reflectfree).
 - [x] There is no Voodoo tweak which magically increases performance like 50% - just do it yourself, don't be lazy.
+- [x] There is no megaical regtweak.awesome.reg which insreases your OS performance drastically!

 ## Official Microsoft Docs related to gaming and OS performance